What is a Certified B Corporation?

-At the time of writing there are currently 3,720 Certified B Corporations in more than 70 countries, across a wide range of sectors.
-They have one unifying goal to redefine success in business, examining measures that matter, not just the bottom line.
+At the time of writing, there are currently 3,720 Certified B Corporations in more than 70 countries across a wide range of sectors.
+They have one unifying goal to redefine business success, examining measures that matter, not just the bottom line.
 They are businesses that meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
 B Corps are accelerating a global culture shift to redefine success in business and build a more inclusive and sustainable economy.

 In 2015, the initiative launched in the UK and now includes household names such as Propercorn, JoJo Maman Bebe, BrewDog and Abel & Cole.
-Plus, one of ECO STORIES interviewees Kresse Wesling, whose company Elvis and Kresse has been certified since 2015 and has a score of 90.3/200.
-Shops are now making it easier to find brands from the B Corp Community, for example both Waitrose and Boots have online B Corp Shops.
+One of ECO STORIES' interviewees, Kresse Wesling, whose company Elvis and Kresse has been certified since 2015 and has a 90.3/200.
+Shops are now making it easier to find brands from the B Corp Community; for example, both Waitrose and Boots have online B Corp Shops.

-B Corporation certification is assessed by the not-for-profit B Lab, through the B Impact Assessment.
-Which they say is the most credible tool a company can use to measure its impact on its workers, community, environment and customers.
+The not-for-profit B Lab assesses B Corporation certification through the B Impact Assessment.
+They say the most credible tool a company can use to measure its impact on its workers, community, environment and customers.
 An exam is also required, which includes 150 to 200 questions (depending on a company's size and sector) regarding how the business operates.
-The process highlights the areas of weakness, providing a clear roadmap for improvements and the positive sustainable and social practices that should be implemented to continually strive for good.
-Organisations need to achieve 80/ 200 to be certified, and to meet the legal requirements of integrating stakeholder consideration into their governance structure.
-So that it is the legal responsibility of the business to protect all stakeholders, and not just shareholders.
-Gaining a B Corp certification is not a one-time thing either, businesses have to re-certify and improve its score ever three years.
+The process highlights the areas of weakness, providing a clear roadmap for improvements and the positive, sustainable and social practices that should be implemented to strive for good continually.
+Organisations need to achieve 80/ 200 to be certified and to meet the legal requirements of integrating stakeholder consideration into their governance structure.
+So it is the business's legal responsibility to protect all stakeholders and not just shareholders.
+Gaining a B Corp certification is not a one-time thing either; businesses must re-certify and improve their score every three years.

-All Certified company’s sign the B Corp declaration -
+All Certified companies sign the B Corp declaration -

-By harnessing the power of business, B Corps balance profits and growth with positive impact for their employees, communities and the environment.
+By harnessing the power of business, B Corps balances profits and growth with a positive impact on their employees, communities and the environment.
 Ultimately, their vision is one of reduced inequality, lower levels of poverty, the creation of more high-quality jobs with dignity and purpose, stronger communities and a healthier environment.

 Written by Bethan @ theecostories